-Arlo is now 5 and is the most wonderful, happy, loving, funny little boy who can scarcely speak, displays autistic behaviours, currently doesn’t eat solid food, is awake for 3-4 hours each night, and lacks any sense of any danger.
+Arlo is now the most wonderful, happy, loving, funny little boy who can scarcely speak, displays autistic behaviours, currently doesn’t eat solid food, is awake for 3-4 hours each night, and lacks any sense of any danger.
 He enjoys watching cars drive by on local busy roads, swimming and hearing nursery rhymes.
 When he’s happy he can’t contain his the joy and it spills out of him in the form of flapping his arms.
 He has a younger sister, Coco, who absolutely adores her older brother.

 Arlo was crawling at 5 months, and walking by a year.
 He started speaking at one year old too.
 It wasn’t until he was 14 months that I started to notice difference between him and his peers.
 By the time Arlo was two, it was clear that he wasn’t developing like the other children.
 For us, this was one of the hardest things to come to terms with.
 To see all his peers over taking him and leaving him behind was extremely stressful.
 But it was only us that found it painful to realise he was on a different track to his friends, he was not bothered one bit.
 But we minded.